helm/helm/docs/chart_template_guide/subcharts_and_globals.md

   dessert: ice cream
 ```

 Note the last two lines.
 Any directives inside of the `mysubchart` section will be sent to the `mysubchart` chart.
-So if we run `helm install --dry-run --debug mychart`, once of the things we will see is the `mysubchart` ConfigMap:
+So if we run `helm install --dry-run --debug mychart`, one of the things we will see is the `mysubchart` ConfigMap:

 ```yaml
 # Source: mychart/charts/mysubchart/templates/configmap.yaml